-Major League Rugby (MLR) is a professional rugby union competition for clubs in North America.
-In the 2023 season it was contested by twelve teams: eleven from the United States and one from Canada.
+Major League Rugby (MLR) is a professional rugby union competition in the United States.
+The league comprises 8 teams.
 While operating outside of the governance and oversight of the national governing body, the league is officially sanctioned by USA Rugby—a member union of Rugby Americas North (RAN)—and is consequently part of World Rugby.
-The league was founded in 2017 and is headquartered in Dallas, Texas.

-MLR began its first season in 2018 with seven teams.
-The league has since expanded, reaching an all-time high of 13 teams in the 2022 season.
+MLR was founded in 2017 and is headquartered in Dallas, Texas.
+The league began its first season in 2018 with seven teams.
+MLR has since expanded, reaching an all-time high of thirteen teams in the 2022 season, including one team in Canada.
 Twelve teams competed in the 2024 season.

 In September 2016, with at least five amateur rugby union clubs across the United States discussing a possible professional league, Dean Howes, who had previously been an executive with Major League Soccer's Real Salt Lake and the St. Louis Blues of the National Hockey League, stepped in as senior strategic advisor for Rugby Utah in an attempt to provide a pathway for expanding professional rugby stateside.